 The Organization is primarily supported by fundraising events.
-During the year ended December 31, 2019, the White Light White Night fundraising event provided 58% of the Organization's total support.
-Accounts receivable for pledges receivable due from one donors represented approximately 24% of pledges receivable at December 31, 2019.
+During the year ended December 31, 2020, the White Light White Night fundraising event provided 43% of the Organization's total support.
+Accounts receivable for pledges receivable due from two donors represented all of the pledges receivable at December 31, 2020.